 breslev tsfat leadership today

 Before Reb Gedaliah passed away at the age of 59 in 1980, he instructed two of his sons to take over the burgeoning Breslev Tsfat project.
-Rav Elazar Mordechai was tasked with the role of spiritual leader, and since his recent passing in the winter of 2019, his brother, Rav Ephraim, was appointed to lead Breslev Tsfat.
+Rav Elazar Mordechai was tasked with the role of spiritual leader, and since his recent passing in the winter of 2018 his brother, Rav Ephraim, was appointed to lead Breslev Tsfat.
 He continues in the role as faithful messenger and transparent channel for the redemptive light of Rebbe Nachman, through teaching and giving advice to those seeking help.
 In addition, Reb Gedaliah left many writings, including hundreds of letters he wrote in response to a wide range of people seeking guidance and answers to questions about life.
-These letters were recently published as an eight-volume set of books entitled Shaarei Tzaddik, and transmit Rebbe Nachman’s teachings exactly as he received from his teacher and master, Reb Avraham.
+These letters were recently published as an ten-volume set of books entitled Shaarei Tzaddik, and transmit Rebbe Nachman’s teachings exactly as he received from his teacher and master, Reb Avraham Sternhartz.

 For the first time, The Tzaddik Center is making these teachings available to the broader public.
 Featured on this site you will find audio, video and written resources in English, Hebrew and Yiddish, from Reb Gedaliah and his sons, including: